mapcrafter/mapcrafter/docs/configuration.rst

     into this directory and overwrites them, if they already exist.
 The renderer creates an ``index.html`` file you can open with your web-browser.
-If you want to customize this HTML file, you should do this directly in the ``template_dir`` because this file is overwritten every time you render the map.
+If you want to customize this HTML file, you should do this directly in the ``template_dir`` because this file is overwritten every time you render the map (see :doc:`hacking`).

 **Template Directory:** ``template_dir = <directory>``